Masterminds/sprig/docs/strings.md

 - Title case character converts to Lower case
 - Lower case character after Whitespace or at start converts to Title case
 - Other Lower case character converts to Upper case
-- Whitespace is defined by unicode.IsSpace(char).
+- Whitespace is defined by unicode.IsSpace(char)

 ```
 swapcase "This Is A.Test"